 Typical products include factoring and structured transaction, using invoices and agreements with legal limitations.

-Full recourse has risks on the seller: delivery in accordance
+Full recourse has risks on the seller: delivery in accordance to a contract, ie performance risk, and disputed risk depends on the instrument used.

 Buyers may have the chance to dispute payments for full recourse transactions, depending on the instrument used.